-Emmantina Houses used Google's free training to market to international visitors
+Emmantina Houses used Google's free of charge training to market to international visitors

 When the recession arrived in Greece, Ntina and her family faced tough times.
 After her daughter and two sons-in-law lost their jobs, Ntina and her husband worked hard to support the family, but it wasn’t long before he too was made redundant.
 “Suddenly, it was like we were adrift in the ocean,” says Ntina.
 “We had to make one of the hardest decisions of our lives: to leave our family behind and start something of our own.”
 They moved to her husband’s hometown of Messaria, Santorini, and used the last of their money to renovate abandoned houses that his family owned into a small hotel, which they named Emmantina Houses.
 With the help of the local community they were able to get the business off the ground.
 “The people of Messaria welcomed us like a family and when we opened on that first day, I felt reborn,” Ntina adds.